sneakysneak/docs/pages/connector-authentication/google-v2.md

 ### Setting up Application Details

-* you'll be returned to the APIs & Services Dashboard.
+Fron the the APIs & Services Dashboard.

-* go to Credentials.	(ignore the "Create credentials" button for now as we must first setup the OAuth consent screen)
+Step 1 - Go to Credentials.	(ignore the "Create credentials" button for now as we must first setup the OAuth consent screen)

-* choose OAuth consent screen along the top - values you enter here will be shown to your users when they authenticate Cyclr's Google Connectors.
+Step 2 - Choose OAuth consent screen along the top - values you enter here will be shown to your users when they authenticate Cyclr's Google Connectors.

--	set Application Type to Public.
+Step 4 - set Application Type to Public.

--	enter a suitable name for your application, e.g. "My Product Integrations", upload a logo, set an appropriate email address for your users to get in touch through, should they need to.
+Step 5 -	Enter a suitable name for your application, e.g. "My Product Integrations", upload a logo, set an appropriate email address for your users to get in touch through, should they need to.

--	leave the default Scopes for Google APIs values.
+Step 5 -	Leave the default Scopes for Google APIs values.

--	under Authorised domains add your Cyclr Partner Service Domain found in your Cyclr Console under Settings > Integration Settings.
+Step 6 -	under Authorised domains add your Cyclr Partner Service Domain found in your Cyclr Console under Settings > Integration Settings.

 The Google Console will automatically remove any subdomain part as appropriate, leaving just the top private domain part, e.g. "mysubdomain.cyclr.com" will become "cyclr.com".
 You may also see a notice saying "Must be a top private domain" which is just notifying you that it's automatically removed the subdomain part.

--	provide values for the 3 "link" options to enable users to find out more about your organisation/product.
+Step 7 -	Provide values for the 3 "link" options to enable users to find out more about your organisation/product.

 ### Creating Google Credentials